antonioscalaunina/pyANTI-FASc/README.md

     gfortran -o k223d.x forparse.o utils.o lateration.o typedef_Win.o makepdf.o k223d.o
     copy k223d.x  ..\..\bin

-If all these steps went fine, now you are ready to have fun with ANTI-FASc (:wink)
+If all these steps went fine, now you are ready to have fun with ANTI-FASc (😉)

+### 2.3 Mac

+If you use a macOS you might create a terminal similar to the one that you can use on Linux through different package managers for macOS, which allow users to easily install and manage software packages from the command line of the Mac terminal.
+The two most popular package managers are Homebrew and MacPorts

+#### 2.3.1 ANTIFASc with Homebrew

+To firstly install Homebrew open the terminal and run the following command:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+    brew update

+Through brew you might install conda and